Great Glen Way - 8 Days & 7 Nights

 You can start your walk on the Great Glen Way on any day between March and October, subject to availability.
 Due to the small size of some of the charming Highland villages along the Great Glen Way, availability can be tricky for us.
 It is always best to book as far in advance as possible to secure our preferred accommodation choices.
 To be in the best chance of getting this tour confirmed for your preferred dates, it is best to try and avoid staying in Invermoriston on a Sunday night, due to the limited dining options in the area.

 By Air: Inverness and Glasgow Airports are the most convenient.
-From Inverness Airport catch the bus (2 hours) or arrange a private transfer to Fort William.
+From Inverness Airport catch a Citylink bus (2 hours) to Fort William.
 From Glasgow Airport take the shuttle bus into Glasgow city centre and then the train (4 hours) or bus (3 hours) to Fort William.

 By Train: Between 3 and 4 trains run daily from Glasgow to Fort William and the journey takes around 4 hours.
 Widely regarded as one of the world’s great rail journeys this is a great way to start your trip.
 Visit Scotrail's website for timetables and tickets.